How Medicare for All Could Improve—and Save—the Lives of Transgender People

 For Dr. Alex Keuroghlian, who is the principal investigator of the federally funded National LGBT Health Education Center and the director of the Massachusetts General Hospital’s Psychiatry Gender Identity Program, anecdotes of denial of care are a big concern.
 “We have national data indicating that adverse experiences within the health care system—being misgendered or invalidated or denied treatments related to your gender identity—is a reason many transgender and gender diverse people cite for not engaging in needed urgent or preventative medical care.”
 Keuroghlian says this dynamic leads directly to health inequities down the line.

 As for insurance difficulties, Keuroghlian says, “We hear it all the time.
-It ends up being a lot of extra work for health centers or care teams for clinicians to do that kind of work—processing appeals and advocacy—and a lot of extra work and emotional labor for the patients.”
+It ends up being a lot of extra work at health centers or in care teams for clinicians to process appeals and engage in additional advocacy—and a lot of extra work and emotional labor for the patients.”

 Under Sanders’ Medicare for All proposal, such discrimination would be explicitly banned, and courts would be able to award damages if this ban was violated.
 Warren says she will "immediately work to repeal the Trump Administration’s terrible proposed rule permitting discrimination against LGBTQ+ people in health care."